widok/widok/docs/chapters/09-developing.md

 # Developing
+The latest version of Widok is always published to [Maven Central](https://search.maven.org/).
+If you would like to participate or try out development releases, please read this chapter.

 ## API
 Widok is still in its early stages and the API may be subject to changes.
 Any recommendations for improvements are welcome.